Tusizuo

 IAU Working Group on Star Names

-The constellation name was discussed and approved by the IAU WGSN in 2025.
-As "Tusi" could be confused with other celestial bodies named Tusi after two Persian astronomers (asteroid (10269) Tusi and asteroid (7058) Al-Tusi), WGSN chose to add a determinative here.
-The chosen star 95 Her is "the left one in Tusi", in Chinese "Tusizuo", so WGSN adopts this name.
+The constellation name was discussed as a possible source of a star name by IAU WGSN in 2025.
+As "Tusi" could be confused with other celestial bodies named Tusi after two Persian astronomers (asteroid (10269) Tusi and asteroid (7058) Al-Tusi), WGSN chose to add a determinative here, and adopted the Chinese name Tusizuo, for "the left one in Tú Sì (屠肆, 'Butcher's Shop')", for the star designated 109 Her (aliases: HR 6895, HD 169414, HIP 90139).